 Bears offensive lineman Kyle Long has agreed to restructure his contract, a source tells Ian Rapoport of NFL.com (on Twitter).
 Long was a cap casualty candidate, but the adjustments to the deal will allow him to remain with the club for years.

 Long agreed to take $2.9M less in 2019, but he can make $2.5MM of that back through incentives, Rapoport hears (on Twitter).
 Meanwhile, the Bears turned the 2020 into a team option and removed Long’s 2021 season, allowing him to reach free agency sooner.

 Long re-upped with the Bears on a four-year, $40MM contract extension early in the 2016 season, putting him under club control through 2021.
 Discontinuing the deal, which included $30MM in guarantees and a $7.5MM signing bonus, would have called for the Bears to carry a $3MM cap hit against $5.5MM in savings this year.

 The 2013 first-round pick has battled through injuries over the past three years, missing a total of 22 games during that span.
 When he’s been in the lineup, Long has been among the top offensive guards in the entire league.
-Pro Football Focus only ranks him 28th among 79 eligible guards in 2018, but he was previously an annual inclusion in the top-five.
+Pro Football Focus ranked him as just the 36th best guard in the NFL last year, but he was previously an annual inclusion in the top-five.

 Photo courtesy of USA Today Sports Images.